Tell Me a Story | Landscape Architecture Students Take on Oakland Beach

 The University of Rhode Island junior landscape architecture class was turned loose on Oakland Beach, Warwick, to come up with “green” designs to help the area increase its resilience to storms and erosion.

 This sort of real-world experience is an important aspect of URI’s landscape architecture program, and, adds the class’s professor, Richard Sheridan, “I’m not sure if students understand … how different this is from other schools.”

 Students Kelvin Huang, Emma Winkler, and Zachary Driver say that Oakland Beach was the first project that they’d done that was really focused on green infrastructure, and involved a lot of independent research.

 “I try to give them learning tools so that they know how to solve problems on their own,” Sheridan says.
 “It’s more a case of, ‘What would you do there?
 Tell me a story.’
 And they do.
 It’s pretty wonderful.”

-The students say the hands-on nature of the project—visiting the site and interacting with community members—changed their approach to their designs.
+The hands-on nature of the project—visiting the site and interacting with community members—changed their approach to their designs.

 The students did their best in their designs to preserve the parts of the site that were important to area residents, but found that it wasn’t always feasible.
 Nostalgia can only go so far.
 As student Gabriella D’Angelis said during her final presentation, “I think sometimes you have to create new memories.”